The power of thinking out loud for your small business

 I’m very protective of my business.
 I bet you are too.
 I’ve made a huge amount of effort to get to where I am with it today.
 That means that I’m really close to it.
 Sometimes too close.
 Running and working in your business can give you blinkered vision.
 It can stop you from seeing the gaps you have that are stopping you from succeeding.
 Working with someone, or thinking out loud with someone, will help you spot what’s missing.
 It’s an objective eye on what’s, let’s be honest here, your baby.Do you know where the gaps in your business are?
 Working with an adviser will help you to see what's missing. #MinalsTips Click To Tweet

 Discover new opportunities

 Just as you’re immune (most of the time) to seeing gaps in your business, you might also be missing opportunities.
 Thinking out loud with someone helps you to see your business from a different perspective.
-I had lunch with a friend recently and she asked me how things were with my business.
+I had lunch with a friend a while ago and she asked me how things were with my business.
 I explained where I was headed with it and what I wanted to achieve.
 We had a lovely lunch and said our goodbyes.
 Later, I got a text from her with an idea for a different service offering.
 It was so obvious as I read her text, but I just hadn’t thought about it.
-Needless to say, I’m working on it and will soon have something ready to offer to a very specific audience!

 Get a better perspective on what’s important to your growth